TeoDev1611/astro.nvim/README.md

 ## Lsp Setup

-This configuration dont use the classic CoC.nvim is very slow however i use **asyncomplete.vim** with **vim-lsp** for install your servers check [here](https://github.com/prabirshrestha/vim-lsp/wiki/Servers) and add the configuration file for the servers are [here](https://github.com/TeoDev1611/RocketVim/blob/rocket/after/plugin/servers.vim)
+This configuration dont use the classic CoC.nvim is very slow however i use **asyncomplete.vim** with **vim-lsp** for install your servers check [here](https://github.com/prabirshrestha/vim-lsp/wiki/Servers) and add the configuration file for the servers are [here](https://github.com/TeoDev1611/RocketVim/blob/rocket/after/plugin/servers.vim.example) and by default use native lsp [here](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md) can you install the servers and after add to [here](https://github.com/TeoDev1611/RocketVim/blob/rocket/lua/lsp/lsp-servers/init.lua)

 ---
 Made with ❤ in Ecuador